borgessv/FNM/README.md

-# FNM
-Fundamentals of Numerical Methods
+# Fundamentals of Numerical Methods

-Codes created to solve the assingments of the course, covering Finite Differences Method (FDM) and Finite Element Method (FEM).
+Matlab codes created to solve the assignments of the course on topics of:

+- FDM - Finite Differences Method
+- FEM - Finite Element Method